What a difference a couple of years make: the firm now branded

 the opening of offices in Seoul, Singapore, Shanghai, Tokyo, Paris,

-growing Middle East markets with Dubai and Doha offices; and
+in the growing Middle East markets with Dubai and Doha offices; and

 entered the South American market with an office in São Paulo.
 In